Which of the following processes occurs in meiosis but not in mit... | Channels for Pearson+

 1

-Understand the basic difference between meiosis and mitosis.
-Mitosis is a process of cell division that results in two genetically identical daughter cells, while meiosis results in four genetically diverse daughter cells.

-Identify the unique features of meiosis.
-Meiosis includes two rounds of division: meiosis I and meiosis II, whereas mitosis includes only one round of division.
+Identify the unique events in meiosis: Meiosis includes two rounds of division (meiosis I and meiosis II) and introduces genetic diversity through processes like crossing over.

-Focus on the process of crossing over, which is unique to meiosis.
-Crossing over occurs during prophase I of meiosis, where homologous chromosomes exchange genetic material, leading to genetic diversity.
+Define crossing over: Crossing over is the exchange of genetic material between homologous chromosomes during prophase I of meiosis, leading to genetic variation.

-Recognize that cytokinesis, spindle formation, and chromosome replication occur in both mitosis and meiosis.
-These processes are not unique to meiosis.
+Compare with mitosis: In mitosis, homologous chromosomes do not pair up, and crossing over does not occur, as the goal is to produce identical cells.

-Conclude that crossing over is the process that occurs in meiosis but not in mitosis, contributing to genetic variation among gametes.
+Conclude that crossing over is a process that occurs in meiosis but not in mitosis, making it unique to meiosis.

 Watch next